 Lychee pits contain MCPG, a chemical that can lead to a sudden decrease in blood glucose levels in dogs.
 Once digested, this chemical signals the pancreas to create large amounts of insulin.
 This causes a drop in blood sugar levels in dogs.

-Without prompt action, it can lead to liver failure and even death in dogs.
+Without prompt action, it can lead to liver failure in dogs.

 Lychee pits also contain saponins.
 Saponins are toxic chemicals used by plants for defense.
 When dogs ingest saponins, they can get severe stomach pain and gastrointestinal issues.